versionone/openAgile/VersionOne/TeamStreams/README.md

 Let's envision the flow as a series of requests and responses:

-* Request: openAgile Evolve informs openAgile Labs about integration problems, such as tight-coupling within ServiceHost projects, and expresses the goal to decouple it for better testability, extensibility, and maintainability
+* Request: openAgile Evolve says *"ServiceHost is so tightly coupled!
+Can we break this project into smaller parts for better testability, extensibility, and maintainability?"*
- * openAgile Labs collaborates with them to [create a modular architecture for these component](https://github.com/JogoShugh/ModularAspNetMvc/blob/master/new/Programming-with-Modules-MEF-CSharp.md).
+ * Response: openAgile Labs collaborates with them to [create a modular architecture for these component](https://github.com/JogoShugh/ModularAspNetMvc/blob/master/new/Programming-with-Modules-MEF-CSharp.md).

-Regarding openAgile
+* Request: Both V1 Services and Ops lament that "Customers like Ventyx and CapitalOne are using thousands and thousands of API calls to rest-1.v1 API!
+How do we use query.v1 to reduce those calls?"
+ * Response: openAgile Evolve says *Glad you asked.
+Watch this video Laureano did about how he reduced the API calls, data traffic, and response time all by more than 90%!
+Let's collaborate on that next week."
+ <iframe width="560" height="315" src="//www.youtube.com/embed/G_3ukdxhw2Q" frameborder="0" allowfullscreen></iframe>
+* TODO: add more